Berabjesus/Private-Events/README.md

 # Private Event
-### This is a Microverse Ruby or rails project that is done in a similar manner to Eventbrite.
-It allows users to create events, attend events, remove attendance and see who is attending an event.
-It also has a login and sign up system to controll access.
+### This is a Microverse Ruby or rails project that is done to create a rails app that allows users to create events, attend events, remove attendance and see who is attending an event.
+It also has a login and sign up system to control access.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]